Skip to main navigation Skip to main content Skip to page footer

 When Real Change Begins

 Chris Argyris and Donald Schön distinguish two kinds of learning.
-In single-loop learning you correct actions: fix errors, adjust processes.
+In single-loop learning you correct actions, fix errors, adjust processes.
 In double-loop learning you question your context – the assumptions that generate your actions in the first place.
 Why do I think this way?
 What rule is driving me here?
 What am I holding as true without examining it?

-In practice this is uncomfortable, because defenses surface immediately.
+In practice this is uncomfortable, because defences surface immediately.
 Argyris describes how people frequently respond to such questions in counterproductive ways.³ We see the patterns with crystal clarity in others – and miss them in ourselves.

 Marcus Marsden puts it this way: